material-motion/material-motion/specifications/transitions.md

 A transition causes a visual change from one element hierarchy to another.

-## Drill down transitions
+## Directionality

-We primarily think in terms of "drill down" transitions.

-For example, consider we had the following potential states in our application:
+Consider the following potential screens in an application:

 ```
 A    B    C
 ```

-Our application likely starts at state A. The user can enter state B, then state C, then move back to state B. Each change in state can be represented by a transition.
+Our application likely starts at screen A. The user can enter screen B, then screen C, then move back to screen B. Each screen change can be represented by a transition.
 Writing out the three transitions:

 ```
 A => B